mutonix/Vript/README.md

 In addition, we propose **Vript HardBench**, a new benchmark consisting of three challenging video understanding tasks **that much harder than the existing video understanding benchmarks.**:

-1) **Vript-CAP (Caption)**: A benchmark with very detailed captions rather than short captions.
+1) **Vript-HAL (Caption)**: A benchmark with very detailed captions rather than short captions.
 Each caption has ~250 words on average, which is longer than Vript train captions and **25x** longer than the existing video captioning benchmarks. e.g., MSVD, MSR-VTT.
-Every details in Vript-CAP are carefully checked.
+Every details in Vript-HAL are carefully checked.

 2) **Vript-RR (Retrieve then Reason)**: A video reasoning benchmark by first giving a detailed description of the scene as a hint and then asking questions about details in the scene.